Azure/AKS-Construction/referencearchs.md

 ## Enterprise Scale

-The Enterprise Scale Reference Implemenation
+The Enterprise Scale Reference

+The [Deployment Helper Wizard](https://azure.github.io/Aks-Construction/?default=es) has an Enterprise-Scale lense, with preset configurations for each landing zone area.

 ## The Enterprise-Scale for AKS project